How to Rid Your Flooring of Heavy Duty Stains

 Step 1: Once dry, remove as much dirt as possible using the vacuum.

 Step 2: Using your fingers or a scraper, gently pull up excess dirt, being careful not to squash it into the mat.

-Step 3: Place a small squirt of lanolin or bleach-free dishwashing liquid into some water and dampening a cloth, dab the area gently.
+Step 3: Place a small squirt of lanolin or bleach-free dishwashing liquid into some water and dampen a cloth, then dab the area gently.
 (You don’t want the dirt to get deeper into the carpet fibres, as this will make the stain harder to remove.)
-Continue blotting until stain is removed.
+Continue blotting until the stain is removed.

 Step 4: Fill a spray bottle with water and mist over the stain.
 Place a tea towel over the top, and weigh it down with something heavy.

 Step 5: If the stain is still visible, dampen a clean cloth with hydrogen peroxide.
-Dab stain and leave for one hour before repeating mist process.
+Dab stain and leave for one hour before repeating the misting process.